SebastianElvis/two-party-protocols/ot/README.md

 An oblivious transfer is a protocol where Alice transfers a secret bit m to to Bob "obviously".
 That is,

 - Bob knows whether he gets the bit, but Alice doesn’t know whether it was transferred or not.
+- Bob has a selection bit and can select which bit Alice should tranfer, but Alice has no idea which one is transfered.

 ## Protocols